zowe/docs-site/docs/user-guide/cli-using-initializing-user-configuration.md

 As an application developer or Zowe CLI user, you can manage your connection details efficiently and in one location.

 Typically, that means the use of a team configuration file.
 An important convenience of team configuration is that it is easier to share connection information.
-Another advantage (whether you work in a team or are the sole developer in your organization) is that team configuration has been optimized to leverage the broadest capabilities of Zowe CLI.
+Another advantage (whether you work in a team or are the sole developer in your organization) is that team configuration is optimized to leverage the broadest capabilities of Zowe CLI.

 However, there might come a time when applying your own *user* configuration file could make sense.